 Discussion

 There is growing interest in using the capacities of indigenous microbial communities to remediate CE contaminated aquifers by ERD.
+However, the ERD bioremediation efforts are mostly applied as a ‘black box’ without having fundamental insight into the underlying biogeochemical processes that govern the activity of key OHRB.
 In order to improve CE contaminated site bioremediation, the biogeochemical shifts induced by biostimulation must be understood, and the abundance and activity of key OHRB must be placed into the context of interlinked microbial networks, including the supporting/competing electron donor/acceptor processes.

 Geochemical and microbial dynamics: pre-biostimulation phase

 The almost complete removal of TCE and the dominance of cDCE before biostimulation indicated naturally occurring reductive dechlorination and hence TCE depletion (Table S4) formerly reported to be present at this site (Schneidewind et al., 2014).
 This could be an explanation for the presence of Sulfurospirillum as non-obligate dechlorinator of TCE to cDCE (Luijten et al., 2003) in the pre-biostimulation samples that was also reported from other TCE contaminated aquifers (Macbeth et al., 2004; Rahm et al., 2006; Dugat-Bony et al., 2012).
-(Maillard et al., 2011)(Goris et al., 2014)Some members of this genus are capable of chemolithoautotrophic growth by coupling nitrate and oxygen reduction to the oxidation of sulfide, sulfur and thiosulfate (Eisenmann et al., 1995; Campbell et al., 2006) and therefore, their growth using sulfur released into groundwater from soils, rocks and minerals (Canfield, 2004) coupled to oxygen reduction cannot be excluded.
+By dechlorinating PCE and TCE to cDCE, Sulfurospirillum can facilitate CE dechlorination by Dcm.
+For example, synergistic interactions between Sulfurospirillum and Dcm members were reported for enrichment cultures where Sulfurospirillum dechlorinated PCE to cDCE and Dcm dechlorinated cDCE to ethene (Maillard et al., 2011).
+These reports amply a potential role of Sulfurospirillum at CE contaminated sites.
+Sulfurospirillum multivorans has a distinct genomic region linked to OHR (Goris et al., 2014) that can be used as a target for design of molecular monitoring tools.
+Some members of this genus are capable of chemolithoautotrophic growth by coupling nitrate and oxygen reduction to the oxidation of sulfide, sulfur and thiosulfate (Eisenmann et al., 1995; Campbell et al., 2006) and therefore, their growth using sulfur released into groundwater from soils, rocks and minerals (Canfield, 2004) coupled to oxygen reduction cannot be excluded.
 Sulfuricurvum as another predominant genus currently contains only one characterised isolate, Sulfuricurvum kujiense strain YK-1, an obligate chemolithoautotroph (Kodama and Watanabe, 2004) that grows by oxidation of reduced sulfur compounds coupled to nitrate and oxygen (microaerophilic condition) respiration (Kodama and Watanabe, 2003).
 Although dechlorination or syntrophic interactions with OHRB by this strain are not reported, Sulfuricurvum was detected at TCE contaminated sites (Tsai et al., 2014; Kao et al., 2016) and in 1,2-dichloroethane dechlorinating enrichment cultures (Merlino et al., 2015).
 Another predominant genus in pre-biostimulation samples was Flavobacterium whose members play an important role in decomposition of organic materials by hydrolysing organic polymers such as proteins and polysaccharides produced from cell debris in oligotrophic environments (Bernardet and Grimont, 1989; Bernardet et al., 1996).

 Geochemical and microbial dynamics: post-biostimulation phase